PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 arbitrary nupkgs (assemblies) used for scripts.

 `Save-PSResource -Type Library` will download nupkgs that have a `lib` folder.
-A `-AllowPrerelease` switch allows saving prerelease versions.
-The dependent native library in `runtimes` matching the current system runtime will be copied to the same destination.
+The dependent native library in `runtimes` matching the current system runtime will be copied to the root of the destination specified.

-This cmdlet has the same parameters as `Install-PSResource` with the addition of mandatory `-Path` or `-LiteralPath` parameters.
+A `-IncludeAllRuntimes` can be used to explicitly retain the `runtimes` directory hierarchy within the nupkg to the root of the destination.

+A `-Prerelease` switch allows saving prerelease versions.
+If the `-Version` includes a prerelease label like `2.0.0-beta4`, then this switch is not necessary and the prerelease version will be installed.

+This cmdlet uses `Install-PSResource -DestinationPath`.

 ### Updating resources

 `Update-PSResource` will update all resources to most recent minor version by default.
-A `-OnlyMinorUpdates` switch will allow only updating to newer minor version.
+A `-AllowMajorVersionUpdate` switch will allow updating to newer major version.
+A `-PatchUpdateOnly` switch will allow updating only to patched versions.

 If the installed resource is a pre-release, it will automatically update to latest prerelease or stable version (if available).

 ### Publishing resources

 `Publish-PSResource` will supporting publishing modules and scripts.
+It will follow the same model as `Publish-Module` in v2.

+A `-DestinationPath` can be used to publish the resulting nupkg locally.
-Modules will be given as a path to the module folder.
+`Publish-PSResource` can accept a path to the nupkg to publish to a repository.

-Publishing by name and version is no longer supported.
+A `-Nuspec` parameter can be used to specify a nuspec file rather than relying on this module to produce one.

 ### Listing installed resources